 While the Oesterdam sand flat is open to the public, the mudflat south of the nourishment is closed to the public (i.e. the reference area used for the bird counts).
 The use of the Oesterdam sand flat by the public was diverse and included walking, dog-walking (with or without leash), bait digging for worms/clams, swimming, kite and wind surfing, horse riding, etc. (pers.
 Observ.)
 (Figure 6-8).
 During the bird counts disturbances were observed in all areas, including the reference area.
-The highest level of disturbance came from bait diggers on the central tidal flat.
+On the central tidal flat bait digging was the main activity.
 The more sandy nourished areas tend to be used by people to walk and take out their dog.
 The Oesterdam has become a hotspot for kite surfing (Figure 6-8).